Andrew Zimmern's Detroit-Inspired Pumpkin Pie

 2 tbs. bourbon

 2 tsp. pumpkin pie spice

 2 egg yolks

-2 tablespoons molasses 15 ounces cooked, cooled and riced fresh pumpkin or 1 (15-oz.) can pumpkin
+15 ounces cooked, cooled and riced fresh pumpkin or 1 15-ounce can of pumpkin

 1 1/2 cups half-and-half

-Heat oven to 400°F. Roll out dough to 12-inch circle.
+Heat oven to 400 degrees.
+Roll out dough to 12-inch circle.
 Line a 9-inch pie pan with dough.
 Crimp the edges in a decorative pattern.
 Line the dough with parchment.
 Weight with dried beans or pie weights.
 Bake for 14 to 16 minutes or until crust is set.
 Remove weights and bake an additional 4 to 6 minutes or until crust is dry.
-Reduce oven temperature to 325°F.
+Reduce oven temperature to 325 degrees.

-Meanwhile, combine sugar, pumpkin pie spice and salt in large mixing bowl.
+Meanwhile, combine sugar, pumpkin pie spice and salt in a large mixing bowl.
 Add eggs, egg yolks and molasses.
 Stir to mix well.
-Then stir in pumpkin then half-and-half.
+Then stir in pumpkin, and then half-and-half.
 As soon as the partially baked pie shell is removed from the oven, pour filling into hot crust.
-Bake for 50 to 60 minutes or until edges are slightly puffed and the center is set.
-Let it cool on wire rack.
+Bake for 50 to 60 minutes, or until edges are slightly puffed and the center is set.
+Let it cool on a wire rack.
 Serve with whipped cream.

 1 1/2 cups flour